-There’s an old saying in IT that goes something like this: "You never realize how important backups are until you need one and don't have one.”
+An old saying in IT goes like this: "You never realize how important backups are until you need one and don't have it."
 Unfortunately, this is true even today.
 While consumers are more tech-savvy than ever, many computer users still neglect to create copies of their hard drives to protect their data from potentially permanent loss.

 - Backup Basics

 - How to Back Up Your Computer Hard Drive

 - Restoring Data from a Backup

 Backups have a reputation for being cumbersome to create, maintain and manage, sometimes resulting in users neglecting to perform them.
 While backups can be tedious without the right tools, modern hard disk backup software and methods make the process much easier and faster.
 This article will discuss how to back up a computer and perform a hard disk recovery if your data is ever lost.

 What is hard disk backup?